Sierra Leone celebrates end of Ebola epidemic

-FREETOWN (Reuters) - Residents of Sierra Leone’s capital held a candlelit vigil and celebrations to mark the end of an Ebola epidemic that has killed almost 4,000 people including more than 220 health workers since it began last year.
+FREETOWN, Nov 7 (Reuters) - Residents of Sierra Leone’s capital held a candlelit vigil and celebrations overnight to mark the end of an Ebola epidemic that has killed almost 4,000 people including more than 200 health workers since it began last year.

-Following 42 days with no new cases, the West African nation’s epidemic was declared over on Saturday at a ceremony attended by President Ernest Bai Koroma and U.N.
+Following 42 days with no new cases, the West African nation’s epidemic will be declared officially over on Saturday at a ceremony attended by President Ernest Bai Koroma and U.N.
 World Health Organization (WHO) representative Anders Nordstrom.

-Thousands of people gathered overnight around the Cotton Tree, a massive tree in the centre of Freetown, for a candlelit vigil organised by women’s groups to pay tribute to health workers who lost their lives.
+Thousands of people gathered under the Cotton Tree, a massive tree in the centre of the capital, Freetown, overnight for a candlelight vigil organised by women’s groups to pay tribute to health workers who died.

-“They died so we could live,” university student Fatmata said with tears in her eyes.
+“They died so we could live,” Fatmata, a university student, said with tears in her eyes.
 Many of the health workers who died were infected due to inadequate protective equipment and training.

 The country’s first confirmed Ebola survivor, Victoria Yillia, told the crowd she was “happy that this disease which almost killed me has finally ended”.
 She appealed to authorities not to forget survivors, many of whom have faced social stigma and persistent health problems.